vippsas/vipps-woocommerce/README.txt

 * Fixed: You are now informed that a Merchant Serial Number is required in order to enable Checkout.
 * Fixed: Your applied coupons are now given the proper respect when Checkout is enabled.
 * Fixed: The price is now set correctly when one off products are in a recurring cart when Checkout is enabled.
-* Added: We now cancel initial orders after two hours to avoid checking them in cron forever.
+* Added: We now cancel initial Checkout orders after two hours to avoid checking them in cron forever.
 * Added: You can now enable or disable deletion of changed or abandoned Checkout orders in the settings.

 = 2.0.1 =